 Generally, we strive to be non-partisan and we don't endorse candidates for office.

 ASJA addresses topics via statements and press releases from our Board of Directors, and statements issued jointly by the Board and First Amendment Committee.
-Topics recently addressed: attempts to ban the book 50 Shades of Gray, FEMA restrictions on freedom of speech, jail threats for journalists, onerous visa requirements for foreign reporters, abuse of journalists in Iraq, the attack on Charlie Hebdo, and the risks journalists face while reporting in danger zones around the world.
+Topics recently addressed: attempts to ban the book 50 Shades of Gray, FEMA restrictions on freedom of speech, jail threats for journalists, onerous visa requirements for foreign reporters, abuse of journalists in Iraq, the Capital Gazette shooting, and the risks journalists face while reporting in danger zones around the world.

 - ASJA believes copying books without permission of the author is copyright infringement.
 We formally objected to both Google Book Search settlement attempts.
 UPDATE: U.S. Court of Appeals, 2nd Circuit, has upheld the lower court's ruling that Google's use of book "snippets" without the authors' permission constitutes Fair Use.
 Ars Technica has a roundup of what it all means.

 - ASJA was one of the original litigants in the lawsuit that means writers are paid when their work is included in a database, Tasini v. the New York Times.
-We continue to monitor proceedings in an offshoot of that case concerning potential damages, which the Supreme Court remanded to a lower court for reconsideration last year.
+ASJA members were among those getting checks in 2018 as a result of this case.

 Supporting the First Amendment